UW Academy Application Drop-In Advising

 Though the complete application for the UW Academy is not due until early March each year, there are a couple of tasks that prospective students should be working on well in advance of the deadline.
 There are also tasks that should be completed by students and parents/family members before January each year.

-The fee to apply to the UW Academy Program is waived for the 2023-2024 application cycle.
+The fee to apply to the UW Academy Program is $60.
+Waivers are available for students and families who qualify

 For more detailed information about the application, please review our UW Academy Application Guide.
 We also have an Application Checklist to help applicants stay on track.
 You will find the prompts to the essays in Part II of the application.
 For your convenience, here are the Academy Application Essays and some Applicant Strategies.